-9. Sanitation Facilities Construction: \$1.53 billion (+\$1.33 billion)
+Sanitation Facilities Construction: \$1.15 billion (+\$1.02 billion)

-The Sanitation Facilities Construction (SFC) Program brings potable water and constructed or rehabilitated waste disposal facilities for AI/ANs and Tribal communities.
+The Sanitation Facilities Construction (SFC) Program brings water supply, wastewater disposal, and solid waste disposal to Tribal homes and communities.
 Sufficient resources for the SFC account prevent communicable and environmentally related diseases such as pneumonia, influenza, and respiratory syncytial virus.
-The Infrastructure Investment and Jobs Act (IIJA) provides \$3.5 billion over five years (FY 2022-2026) for the program to a point-in-time list of deficiencies.
-Unfortunately, between inflation for construction materials and newly identified deficiencies, the total need with inflation exceeds the amount of funding that Congress provided.
-Further, once projects are complete, there are no dedicated resources for the operations and maintenance of these facilities, meaning Tribes and Tribal Organizations must either reduce construction projects, further eating into an already insufficient budget, or seek outside financing.
+The Infrastructure Investment and Jobs Act (IIJA) provides the program with \$3.5 billion over five years (FY 2022-2026) to address a point-in-time deficiency list.
+This level of investment is necessary to improve the environment for

-10. Health Care Facilities Construction and Other Authorities: \$1.57 billion (+\$1.31 billion)
+AI/AN people.
+However, additional resources and investments are required for long-term maintenance and operation of these facilities.

+Urban Indian Health: \$1.09 billion (+\$998.11 million)